Maneleki/maneleki/README.md

 # About Me 🐞

 Hello!
-I'm a passionate software testing student.
-I have a keen eye for detail and enjoy ensuring that software applications run smoothly and efficiently.
-I'm constantly learning and exploring how to test and ensure quality in order to improve the quality of software products.
+I'm a passionate software tester.
+I have a cyclope eye for detail and enjoy that applications run smoothly and efficiently.
+I'm constantly learning, exploring, learning, exploring and sometimes making mistakes.

 ## Interests